Blueprint-Marketing-llc/webdataconnector/docs/wdc_standard_connections.md

 You can include multiple connection objects in the array.

+## Use your standard connections in the simulator

+To use a standard connection in the simulator, complete the following steps:

+1. Start the simulator.

+1. Enter the URL for your connector in the **Connector URL** field.

+1. Click the **Show Advanced** button to display the **Standard Connections** interface.

+1. Click the **Start Interactive Phase** button.

+1. Optionally, click the **Joins** tab in the **Standard Connections** interface to view a diagram of your standard connection.

 ## Use your standard connections in Tableau

 To use a standard connection in Tableau, complete the following steps: